show_page.php1 : mv03.jpg

 HISTORY: This chicken had enlarged long bones of the wings and legs.

 HISTOPATHOLOGIC DESCRIPTION: Long bone, diaphysis, cross section: Diffusely and circumferentially, the cortex is markedly thickened and the medullary cavity markedly reduced by an increase in both subperiosteal and endosteal woven bone (hyperostosis) that surrounds and separates a variably distinct layer of preexisting cortex composed of mature lamellar bone.
 Hyperostotic areas are composed of irregular, often basophilic, variably thick, irregularly interlacing trabeculae of immature woven bone containing numerous closely arranged, disorganized lacunae containing osteocytes.
 There are few osteoclasts within Howship’s lacunae.
-These trabeculae of new woven bone predominantly lack normal bone marrow elements and are separated by loose fibromyxomatous connective tissue; however, there are large, irregular spaces within the outer third of the hyperostotic bone that contain moderate amounts of hematopoietic marrow elements admixed with few loosely arranged spindle cells.
+These trabeculae of new woven bone occasionally lack normal bone marrow elements and are separated by loose fibromyxomatous connective tissue; however, there are large, irregular spaces within the outer third of the hyperostotic bone that contain moderate amounts of hematopoietic marrow elements admixed with few loosely arranged spindle cells.
 Multifocally the periosteum is moderately thickened by disorganized spindle cells that extend into and occasional are surrounded by underlying bone (fibrosis).

-MORPHOLOGIC DIAGNOSIS: Long bone, diaphysis: Hyperostosis, subperiosteal and endosteal, diffuse, circumferential, severe (osteopetrosis), with multifocal periosteal thickening, chicken, avian.
+MORPHOLOGIC DIAGNOSIS: Long bone, diaphysis: Hyperostosis, subperiosteal and endosteal, circumferential, diffuse, severe (osteopetrosis), with multifocal periosteal thickening, chicken, avian.

 ETIOLOGIC DIAGNOSIS: Avian alpharetroviral osteopetrosis